-For more information on all of his books, visit:
+For more information on his other books, visit his website at www.DarrelKaiserBooks.com

-www.DarrelKaiserBooks.com

 Preface

 Originally, this book "before the Featherweight - Sewhandy" was written as one volume.
 After months of research and writing, I realized that documenting the Sewhandy sewing machine properly was going to take around 500 pages.
 For that reason, "before the Featherweight - Sewhandy" has been published in two volumes.